 To get the best rates, you have to have excellent credit or you'll have to have a cosigner for your loan.
 SoFi does have a cosigner release program.

 Plus, SoFi currently offers College Investor readers a $200 bonus if you refinance from our site!

 Get up to a $200 bonus when you consolidate through SoFi.

 10. Splash Financial

-Splash Financial is a relative newcomer on this list, but they are doing great things with medical school student loan consolidation.
+Splash Financial is a relative newcomer on this list, but they are doing great things with student loan refinancing.

 Splash Financial offers student loans with no original fees, and unique repayment plans.
-For example, they are offering $1 per month repayment options for doctors going through training.
+For example, they are one of the few lenders that allow spouses to consolidate together.

 The Requirements To Consolidate Student Loans